 This work is carried on by the field party.
-This party consists of seven men, some of whom have specialized in certain phases of the work.
+This party generally consists of seven men, some of whom have specialized in certain phases of the work.
 Those factors which are known to influence fish life, directly or indirectly, are given consideration and are recorded on maps and field notes.
-Unless good maps or airplane maps of the lakes are already available, the lakes are surveyed.
+Unless good maps or airplain maps of the lakes are already available, the lakes are surveyed.
 Depths are taken at many localities and are recorded.
 The kind of bottom and kinds and abundance of aquatic vegetation are listed.
 A chemical analysis is made to determine the amount of oxygen present at various depths, the acidity or alkalinity of the water, and the carbon dioxide and certain other substances.
 Temperatures are taken at all depths.
 A study of the food and shelter is made.
 Spawning beds are given special consideration during spawning seasons.
 An investigation of the predators is made.
-Some netting is carried on to determine abundance and kind of fish present and to obtain scale samples and stomachs of the specimens.
-The stomach analysis helps to determine the kind of food eaten by the different species and the scale samples are used to determine the growth rate of the fishes.
+Some netting is carried on to determine the growth of the fishes.
 Certain minor factors are also considered.

-Area, depths, kind of bottom, location of weed beds, abundance of weed beds, spawning areas, shelter, and amount of shoal area are recorded on the maps.
+Area, depths, kind of bottom, location of weed beds, shundance of weed beds, spawning areas, shelter, and amount of shoal area are recorded on the maps.
 Other information is listed on cards especially prepared for these items.